MyLifeIsSakura/roblox-hackedclient-Hackura/README.md

-# Hackura ~ The Roblox hacked client for ACTUAL hacking.
+# Hackura Client ~ The Roblox hacked client for ACTUAL hacking.
 A instant installing roblox hacked client, first major coding project of mine, this is the first roblox hacked client ive seen that works with the WEB VERSION of roblox.

 Built in features: